tektutor/scala-oct-2021/Day3/README.md

 - Chid auxiliary constructor must invoke the local primary constructor as the first statement
 - However, the Child class when it extends can choose to invoke either the Primary constructor of Parent, or any of the auxiliary constructors of Parent

+### Is it possible to invoke the Parent constructor arguments in a jumbled fashion
+- the straight answer is not possible
+- however using named arguments you can invoke the constructors with parameters supplied in any order